 One of the striking benefits that you derive from escalating density training is that it burns fat tremendously; as your body will continue to burn fats after several hours of the workout for over 36 hours.

 This is as a result of the elevated metabolic rate and this process is referred to as Excess Post Exercise Oxygen Consumption.

-Compared with nearly every other type of fat-loss method, the calories burned through EDT ranks higher than nearly anything else!
+Compared with nearly every other type of fat-loss method (even when compared with non-exercise based fat loss methods such as coolsculpting), the calories burned through EDT ranks higher than nearly anything else!